eleglac/ponting-dynamics/README.md

 ## Running

-To start a web server for the application, run:
+To start a local web server for the application, run:

     lein ring server

+A current working version of this app can be viewed at pontingdynamics.org.
+It may differ from the Github version.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 FAlex J. Ponting.
+All rights reserved.
+Why would you steal this code anyway?